Skip to main content

 Jodi Eichler-Levine is a professor of Religion Studies and serves as the Berman Professor of Jewish Civilization.
 Her work is located at the intersection of Jewish studies, religion in North America, literature, material culture, and gender studies.
 She holds a Ph.D. in Religion from Columbia University and a B.A. in Near Eastern and Judaic Studies from Brandeis University.
 Before coming to Lehigh, she spent eight years as a professor of Religious Studies and Women’s and Gender Studies at the University of Wisconsin, Oshkosh.

 Professor Eichler-Levine is the author Painted Pomegranates and Needlepoint Rabbis: How Jews Craft Resilience and Create Community (UNC Press, October 2020).
 Building upon three years of ethnography around the U.S., this book explores how everyday acts of creativity are a crucial part of making religious lives.
-Here first book, Suffer the Little Children: Uses of the Past in Jewish and African American Children’s Literature (NYU Press, 2013), was widely reviewed.
+It was a finalist for the American Academy of Religion's Religion and the Arts book award (2021).
+Her first book, Suffer the Little Children: Uses of the Past in Jewish and African American Children’s Literature (NYU Press, 2013), was widely reviewed.
 In this work, she analyzes what is at stake in portraying religious history for young people, particularly when the histories in question are traumatic ones.
 Her publications have appeared in American Quarterly, Shofar, and other journals and edited volumes.
-Additionally, she has written for The Washington PostSalon,The RevealerKilling the Buddha The Immanent FrameAJS PerspectivesKvellerReligion DispatchesTikkunReligion in American History (where her work was also featured), and the Christian Century Then and Now blog.
+Additionally, she has written for CNN The Washington PostSalon,The RevealerKilling the Buddha The Immanent FrameAJS PerspectivesKvellerReligion DispatchesTikkunReligion in American History (where her work was also featured), and the Christian Century.

 Her next project will be a book length study of the intersections between religion and the Walt Disney Company.

-When she is not wearing her professional hats, Professor Eichler-Levine enjoys running, knitting, sci-fi and fantasy series, the Boston Red Sox, and the Green Bay Packers.
-She lives in the Lehigh Valley with her husband and daughter.
+When she is not wearing her professional hats, Professor Eichler-Levine enjoys running, knitting, or a good book, preferably one by N.K.
+Jemisin or Julia Quinn.
+She lives in Allentown with her husband and teenage daughter.
+In 2021 she completed the New York City Marathon for Fred's Team.

 Painted Pomegranates and Needlepoint Rabbis: How Jews Craft Resilience and Create Community (University of North Carolina Press, October 2020)